 There is also typically a thermal management requirement for the electric vehicle battery.
 Heat is generated in the battery pack by the electrical current inflows and outflows as a function of current and the internal resistance of the battery cells and interconnections, during vehicle acceleration, deceleration and also charging.
 Like the motors and power electronics, the EV and HEV battery is sensitive to operating temperature.
 Current battery technologies typically require an element of heating in low ambient temperatures.

 Care should therefore also be taken not to induce thermal shocks in the system with inadequate control of the coolant flow.
 Thermal shock can be caused by excessive as well as insufficient coolant flows.
 A wildly oscillating system temperature will lead to premature electronic and energy storage system component failure.

 Outside the box OtB the system typically comprises of a liquid cooling medium, an electric cooling pump such as the AVID WP29, heat exchangers such as AVID’s thermal management systems and electrically powered fans such as the AVID FiL-11.
-It is often a surprise to the vehicle designedr to discover that due to the low temperature gradients and other considerations that the required heat exchanger and fan arrangement for the EV powertrain can actually be larger than the conventional vehicle.
+It is often a surprise to the vehicle designer to discover that due to the low-temperature gradients and other considerations that the required heat exchanger and fan arrangement for the EV powertrain can actually be larger than the conventional vehicle.